CyberShadow/thincow/README.md

 Usage
 -----

-1. Create a directory containing the upstream devices.
+1. Create a directory containing the upstream device(s).
    You can use symlinks to add block devices in `/dev`.

 2. Create data (and optionally metadata) directories for `thincow`'s use.